 For the simple shrimp marinade, toss the shrimp with the salt, pepper, cayenne and lemon juice in a resealable large bag or in a bowl.
 Refrigerate for 15-20 minutes.

 Meanwhile, in a medium-sized pot, heat the canola oil over medium heat until rippling and hot.
 Add the onion and cook for 2-3 minutes.
 Stir in the pepper, ginger, salt, garlic, coriander, turmeric and curry powder.
 Continue cooking over medium heat, stirring often, until the mixture is very fragrant and the onion is soft and translucent, about 5-7 minutes.

 Add the undrained tomatoes to the pot and cook, stirring and scraping up the browned bits from the bottom, for about 1 minute.
 Increase the heat to medium-high and simmer for 5-10 minutes, stirring often.
 Add the coconut milk, stirring to combine.
 Bring the mixture to a boil and add the shrimp and any accumulated juices from the marinade.

 Bring the mixture to a simmer and cook until the shrimp are curled, lightly pink and cooked through, about 2-4 minutes.
 Stir in the cilantro.
 Serve over hot, cooked rice, if desired.

-The recipe calls for 1 tablespoon kosher salt which is how I make it and love it, however, several commenters have indicated the salt factor was too much for them so if you are worried about saltiness, start with half as much and work up from there.
+Salt: the recipe calls for 1 tablespoon kosher salt which is how I make it and love it, however, several commenters have indicated the salt factor was too much for them so if you are worried about saltiness, start with half as much and work up from there.